priscilla-b/dsa/DSA/data-structures/hash-tables/hash-tables.md

 However, performance can get slow if there are too many keys assigned to the same slot, since linked lists are slow to search through.

 A good hash function, however, will give a few collisions

+## Performance

+In the average case, hash tables take `O(1)` time for everything.
+In the worst case however, they take `O(n)` time.
+How?
+Hash tables are as fast as arrays at searching(getting a value at an index), and as fast as linked lists at inserts and deletes.

+The worst case performance for hash tables happen when there are collisions.
+To avoid collisions in hash tables you need two things:

+- a good load factor
+- a good hash function

+### Load factor

+This refers to the number of items in the hash table divided by the total number of slots.
+E.g. a load factor of `2/5` means out of 5 empty slots in a hash table, 2 are occupied.

+Having a load factor > 1 means there are more items than slots, and therefore more slots need to be added.
+Known as ***resizing***.

+A good rule of thumb is to resize whenever load factor is greater than `0.7`.
+To resize, you need to create a new array that's bigger than your original array and then re-insert all the items from the original array unto this new array.
+As a rule of thumb, the new array can be twice the size of the original one.

+Ideally, you don't want to resize too often since they can be expensive.

+### A good hash function

+A good hash function distributes values in the array evenly, while a bad one groups values together and produces a lot of collisions.